BradHutchings/Mmojo-Server/instructions/500-Build-Mmojo-Server.md

 Here are the things you need to do:
 - [501.
 Prepare to Build](501-Prepare-to-Build.md) - Clone llama.cpp repo, fix some things, and copy some things.
 - [502.
 Prepare to Test](502-Prepare-to-Test.md) - Set some environment variables to customize test runs.
-- [503.
-Debug Build](503-Debug-Build.md) - Build an unoptimized `mmojo-server` for the CPU of the build environment platform that can be used to test features and changes.<br/><br/>
 - [510.
 Platform Builds](510-Platform-Builds.md) - Explains build-platform executables and how to build them.
 Now with GPU choices and support.
   - [511.
 Platform (Compatible)](511-Platform-Compatible.md) - Build `mmojo-server` for the base CPU of the build environment platform.
   - [512.
 Platform (Performant)](512-Platform-Performant.md) - Build `mmojo-server` for recent CPUs from the CPU family of the build environment platform.